stefan-ctrl/clean-hda-typst-template/check-attributes.typ

   let optional-string-attributes = (
     type-of-thesis: type-of-thesis,
-    type-of-degree: type-of-degree,
     bib-style: bib-style,
-    heading-numbering: heading-numbering,
     math-numbering: math-numbering,
   )

-  if (page-numbering != none and type(page-numbering) != dictionary) {
-    panic("Page numbering is invalid.
-Specify a dictionary in the 'page-numbering' attribute of the template.")
-  }

-  if ("preface" in page-numbering) {
-    optional-string-attributes.insert("preface (page-numbering)", page-numbering.preface)
-  }

-  if ("main" in page-numbering) {
-    optional-string-attributes.insert("main (page-numbering)", page-numbering.main)
-  }

-  if ("appendix" in page-numbering) {
-    optional-string-attributes.insert("appendix (page-numbering)", page-numbering.appendix)
-  }

   for (key, attribute) in optional-string-attributes {
     if (attribute != none and (type(attribute) != str or attribute.len() == 0)) {